-The main draw of Snell’s golf balls is the price.
-They skip creating expensive ads, making tour contracts, and retail distribution efforts to give you a top-quality ball at an affordable cost to the average player.
+The main draw of Snell’s golf balls is the budget.
+They skip creating expensive ads, making tour contracts, and retail distribution efforts to give you a top-quality ball at an affordable budget to the average player.
 While there are cheaper on the market, most players find that Snell is the only one on par with Titleist’s Pro V1 and Pro V1x.

 Performance-wise, you can expect Snell’s MTB models to deliver hits similar to Titleist models.
 The key difference in the areas that Snell wins in is the spin, which is created from their unique three-piece design.
 The combination of soft and firm layers creates a spin that excels in the tour ball category.

-While price is a pro for Snell, you can also pick up TaylorMade models for cheaper.
+While budget is a pro for Snell, you can also pick up TaylorMade models for cheaper.
 Sure, the quality dips a little, but that might not be something you notice depending on your level of golfing expertise.
-As with all tour balls, the price is higher than simple distance balls.
+As with all tour balls, the budget is higher than simple distance balls.